 Delaying Part B During Your Initial Coverage Enrollment Period

 Not everybody is ready to retire at 65.
-If you continue receiving employer coverage past your 65th birthday, then you can delay your Part B enrollment until you’re ready to fully retire.
+If you continue receiving employer coverage past your 65th birthday, you can delay your Part B enrollment until you’re ready to retire.

 Keep all of your paperwork organized and up to date.
 That way, you’ll be able to enroll later without a late enrollment penalty.

-If you decide to keep working and retire at a later date – or if you lose your employer’s health coverage for some other reason – you’ll automatically qualify for a Special Enrollment Period that lasts eight months to enroll in Medicare Part B.
+If you decide to keep working and retire later – or lose your employer’s health coverage for another reason – you’ll automatically qualify for a Special Enrollment Period that lasts eight months to enroll in Medicare Part B.

-Even if you stay at your job for several more years, you’ll still technically be within your Medicare Advantage Initial Coverage Enrollment Period between the time you give up or lose your employer health plan.
+Even if you stay at your job for several more years, you’ll still technically be within your Medicare Advantage Initial Coverage Enrollment Period when you give up or lose your employer health plan.

 Does Medicare coverage start the month you turn 65?